davidbarone/Dbarone.Net.Mapper/Documentation.md

 ConvertibleMapperOperator.CanMap()
 ```
 #### Summary
- The [ConvertibleMapperOperator](#dbaronenetmapperconvertiblemapperoperator) operator is able to map when the From type implements the IConvertible interface, and can convert to the To type.
+ The [ConvertibleMapperOperator](#dbaronenetmapperconvertiblemapperoperator) operator is able to map when the source type implements the IConvertible interface, and can convert to the target type.

 #### Type Parameters:
 None